pranavakadiyala/school-dropout/README.md

 According to the National Centre for Education Statistics, there was an overall dropout rate of 5.3% in 2020.
 And only about 63% of the students completed their undergraduate programs.

-Prediting graduation rates will help assess
+We predict graduation and drop out rates amongst the high-school population and identify important predictors.

 ---